 The NBTC administers regulations concerning rights of way for erecting poles, laying conduit or cables and installing equipment for providing telecommunications services.
 Depending on the type of easement required, a notice may be sufficient - otherwise, it may be necessary to negotiate an agreement.
 The regulation takes the general approach that such agreements should be reflective of equality, fairness and impartiality.

 Access and Interconnection

-2.9 How is network-to-network interconnection and access mandated?
+2.9 How is wholesale interconnection and access mandated?
+How are wholesale interconnection or access disputes resolved?

 There are several regulations on network interconnection and access.
 Essentially, licensees operating their own telecommunications networks must: